ON Semiconductor Corp (ON)'s Winning Formula: Financial Metrics

 - Momentum rank: 5/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, but slightly lower in GF Value and Momentum, GuruFocus assigned ON Semiconductor Corp the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and moderate ranks in GF Value and momentum, GuruFocus assigned ON Semiconductor Corp the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding ON Semiconductor Corp Business

-ON Semiconductor Corp, with a market cap of $28.73 billion and sales of $8.253 billion, is a leading supplier of power semiconductors and sensors, primarily serving the automotive and industrial markets.
-As the second-largest power chipmaker globally and the top supplier of image sensors to the automotive market, ON Semiconductor Corp has strategically shifted towards a hybrid manufacturing strategy to ensure flexible capacity.
-The company is keenly focused on emerging applications such as electric vehicles, autonomous vehicles, industrial automation, and renewable energy, positioning itself at the forefront of technological innovation.
+ON Semiconductor Corp is a leading supplier of power semiconductors and sensors, primarily serving the automotive and industrial markets.
+With a market cap of $30.16 billion and sales of $8.25 billion, ON Semiconductor Corp stands as the second-largest power chipmaker globally and the top supplier of image sensors to the automotive market.
+The company's operating margin is a robust 31.67%, reflecting its efficiency and profitability.
+ON Semiconductor Corp has transitioned from a highly vertically integrated structure to a hybrid manufacturing strategy, allowing for flexible capacity.
+The company is strategically focusing on emerging applications such as electric vehicles, autonomous vehicles, industrial automation, and renewable energy, positioning itself at the forefront of technological innovation.

 Financial Strength Breakdown

 ON Semiconductor Corp's Financial Strength rating is a testament to its resilient balance sheet and prudent capital management.
-An Interest Coverage ratio of 34.94 far exceeds the benchmark set by investing legend Benjamin Graham, indicating a strong ability to meet interest obligations.
-The company's Altman Z-Score of 5.43 signals a robust defense against financial distress, and a Debt-to-Revenue ratio of 0.41 showcases strategic debt management, further solidifying its financial health.
+The company's Interest Coverage ratio of 34.94 significantly surpasses the benchmark set by Benjamin Graham, indicating a strong ability to meet interest obligations.
+An Altman Z-Score of 5.55 further demonstrates ON Semiconductor Corp's defense against financial distress.
+The company's strategic debt management is evident in its favorable Debt-to-Revenue ratio of 0.41, solidifying its financial health.

 Profitability Rank Breakdown

-The Profitability Rank of ON Semiconductor Corp reflects its superior ability to generate profits compared to its peers.
+The Profitability Rank of ON Semiconductor Corp highlights its superior ability to generate profits compared to its peers.
 The company's Operating Margin has seen a significant increase over the past five years, indicating an enhanced capability to convert revenue into profit.
-This is complemented by a consistent rise in Gross Margin, further emphasizing the company's efficiency.
-Additionally, a Predictability Rank of 4.0 stars out of five provides investors with confidence in the company's consistent operational performance.
+This is complemented by a consistent rise in Gross Margin, further underscoring ON Semiconductor Corp's growing efficiency.
+The company's Predictability Rank of 4.0 stars reflects its consistent operational performance, instilling confidence in investors.

 Growth Rank Breakdown

-ON Semiconductor Corp's high Growth Rank underscores its commitment to business expansion.
-The company's 3-Year Revenue Growth Rate of 13.8% outperforms a majority of its industry peers.
-The substantial increase in EBITDA over the past few years highlights ON Semiconductor Corp's sustained growth capabilities, which is a promising sign for investors looking for long-term value.
+ON Semiconductor Corp's high Growth rank reflects its commitment to business expansion.
+The company's 3-Year Revenue Growth Rate of 13.8% outperforms a significant portion of the Semiconductors industry.
+The substantial increase in EBITDA over the past few years highlights ON Semiconductor Corp's ability to sustain growth, with a three-year growth rate of 46 and a five-year rate of 24.6.

 Next Steps

 Considering ON Semiconductor Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
 Investors seeking to capitalize on such robust financial health and promising growth trajectory should consider the insights provided by the GF Score.
-For those looking to explore further, GuruFocus Premium members can find more companies with strong GF Scores using the GF Score Screen.
+For those looking to discover more companies with strong GF Scores, GuruFocus Premium members can utilize the following screener link: GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.